yeehaa123/presentation-moonconf/slides.md

 + Libraries and Frameworks
 + Patterns

-Although code reading groups - such as the classical code reading group - are becoming more common, the actual artifacts that we produce are still rarely discussed.
-We developers don't talk about programs like we do about books or our favorite netflix shows.
-We cannot stop comparing languages, patterns, and libraries, but often forget to look at the products of these building blocks: the program as program.
+Although code reading groups - such as the awesome sounding classical code reading group - are becoming more common, the actual artifacts that we produce are still rarely discussed.
+We developers don't talk about programs like we chat about books or our favorite netflix shows.
+We cannot stop comparing languages, patterns, and libraries, but often forget to look at the actual product of these building blocks: the program as program.

 -->